Restricted Substance List (RSL)

 The RSL will be updated on a regular basis and will be supplemented with additional resources to help officials in these companies undertake responsible chemical management practices in the aforementioned finished products.

-AAFA also offers translated versions in Vietnamese/Tieng Viet or Mandarin
+AAFA also offers translated versions in Spanish, Vietnamese/Tieng Viet, and Mandarin.

 AAFA gratefully acknowledges the support and contribution of the past and present members of the RSL Task Force in developing this resource.
 The current members of the RSL Task Force are listed below.

 Nate Sponsler, AFIRM

 Michael Walls, American Chemistry Council

 Meg Hughes, Bureau Veritas Consumer Products

 Henry Boyter, PhD, Center for Environmentally Sustainable Textile and Apparel Businesses

 Amy Huang, Everlight Chemical Industrial Corporation